adrien-mogenet/jikken/index.md

 * [Our articles on Medium](https://medium.com/jikken) (coming soon)
 * Email: contact [at] jikken-records [dot] com

 ## The Label

-Jikken – Japanese word for “Experiment” – is a label that strives to define styles that don’t really exist yet.
+Jikken – Japanese word for “Experiment” – is a label that strives to define electronic styles that don’t really exist yet.

 We’re interested in tracks and artists that can be hardly defined with the current paradigm.
 We appreciate there’s already a large palette of existing genres, but we believe nothing is static, everything is ephemeral, and we want to shape the new rhythms, synths, waveforms, arpeggios and other sonic content that will define tomorrow.
+We believe there are many great tracks classified as "techno, synthwave, IDM, industrial, etc." that are already pushing the boundaries of their genres, and it's precisely what we want to develop at Jikken Records.

 ## Our guidelines